hmcts/helm-dependency-report/README.md

 Only repositories that have pull requests that were created 7 days ago or more will be returned.

-A slack notification will be sent to the team who owns the repo letting them know that there are pull requests pending that need review.
+A slack notification will be sent detailing the pull requests that are pending review.

-If a repo does not have an owner specified, the message will be sent to #platform-operations.